vuejs/vuex/docs/en/tutorial.md

 ![Vuex Flow](tutorial/vuex_flow.png)

 This might seem a little excessive for incrementing a counter.
-But do note that these concepts work well in larger applications and improve maintainability and make your app easier to debug and improve in the long run.
-So let's modify our app to use vuex.
+But do note that these concepts work well in larger applications, improving maintainability and making your app easier to debug and improve in the long run.
+So let's modify our code to use vuex.

 ### Step 1: Add a store

-First, install vuex via npm:
+The store holds the data for the app.
+All components read the data from the store.
+Before we begin, install vuex via npm:

 ```
 $ npm install --save vuex